DavidWaumsley/NoScriptShow/content/blog/2024/ep5.md

 But I dunno, but is that what you're saying?
 This is the web component that you've played with here.
 You've hijacked the audio.
 The default audio player and you've just made it look different, but you can imagine that being played out across any aspect of the website.
 It could be the video, it could be the buttons, it could be anything.

 \[00:27:26\] **David Waumsley**: Yeah, I mean it's obviously, I haven't done it.
-It's somebody much cleverer than me, Dave Rupert, who's actually has created a podcast player for their show, which is Shop Talk.
+It's somebody much cleverer than me, Dave Rupert, who's actually has created a chat player for their show, which is Shop Talk.
 Which is, excellent. so they created that and I've just been able to literally just take their files and do that.
 And it's on style.

 if I put the styling on, I have to take the sty in and put it in the JavaScript itself, and it's loading it through the shadow dom.
 But yes, it's creating all of the things that through JavaScript they've added in, which isn't in the default audio, but if somebody turns JavaScript off, the interesting thing is that we're still putting the audio, tag within.